 I have no criminal history in any jurisdiction.
 And I was fairly certain that no criminal record with my name on it could exist.
 After all, I’m an attorney in good standing with the State Bar of California.
 A few months ago I took part in an FBI workshop at the Bureau’s New York Field Office.
 All participants had to pass an FBI criminal background check.
 Several years earlier I had passed a security check to attend the Nobel Peace Prize Concert in Oslo where former president Carter was Guest of Honor.
 I’ve also been vetted by the U.S. Embassy in London to attend events at the home of the American Ambassador to Great Britain.

 I submitted my ride along request under my full legal name, but mentioned on the application that professionally I go by Meg Gardiner.
 (I linked to my website but didn’t mention that they could look me up in the New York Times, Washington Post, USA Today, Entertainment Weekly, and People magazine.
-Or that I recently chaired a conference panel of judges and prosecutors, including Linda Fairstein, former head of the Sex Crimes Unit in the New York District Attorney’s Office.)
+Or that I recently chaired a panel of judges and prosecutors at a writing conference in New York City.

 At police headquarters, I signed in and was escorted to Crime Records.
 There, I filled out a comprehensive form and had my thumbprint taken.
 The fingerprint tech said, “Sit here.
 I’m going to pull your arrest jacket.”